User System Operation Guide

 Systems are checked every 30 seconds for availability; if a system is unexpectedly offline a support engineer is automatically notified so he or she can addresses the issue.
 We check all emails entering the system for viruses and we are constantly backing-up the system so that you never lose data.
 We run hourly, daily, and monthly backups.
 These backups are transparent to the user for the most part.
 However, you will notice slower system performance while they are running.

 All systems remain fully operational during all backups.

 All system times are in UTC military.

-- Hourly database and mailbox backups start on the tenth minute of every 3rd hour and run for a about an hour.
+- Weekly database and mailbox backups start on the tenth minute of every 12th hour every Wednesday and run for about 4 hours.
 IMPACT: 40% system performance decrease during the remainder of the time.

-- Daily database backups start on the 1st minute of the 3rd hour and run for about 10 minutes.
-IMPACT: some system features completely offline.
+- Weekly database backups start on the 1st minute of the 12th hour every Friday and run for about 10 minutes.
+IMPACT: parital functionality, some system features completely offline.